ColoBrod/rsp_docs/account_overview.md

 ~~~ sql
 select count(order_id) as count from orders WHERE order_id > 109892
 ~~~
-:question: What is bgdn?
-I save original
+:question: What does bgdn stands for?
+I saved original variable names (converted to camel case), but I don't understand this abbreviation.

 $orders_all_bgdn = 78393